acolite/acolite/README.md

 ACOLITE can automatically retrieve ancillary data (ozone, water vapour, pressure and wind speed) from the servers of the Ocean Biology Processing Group (OBPG) at NASA (https://oceandata.sci.gsfc.nasa.gov) and SRTM DEM data from NASA's Land Processes Distributed Active Archive Center (LP DAAC) at the USGS Earth Resources Observation and
 Science (EROS) Center (https://e4ftl01.cr.usgs.gov/MEASURES/) for both resources an EarthData account is requred: https://urs.earthdata.nasa.gov/users/new

 ACOLITE tries and retrieve the EARTHDATA_u and EARTHDATA_p (for username and password) from the system environment variables.
-Alternatively they can be specified in the settings file or the general ACOLITE config file at config/config.txt.
+Alternatively they can be specified in the processing settings file or the general ACOLITE config file at config/config.txt.

 ## TACT installation
 TACT is now integrated into ACOLITE, and allows for processing of the Landsat thermal data to surface temperature.
 TACT needs libRadtran to be installed to perform simulations of the atmospheric down and upwelling radiances and transmittance: http://libradtran.org/doku.php